softsideoftech/content/pages/raging.md

 I wasn't able to tolerate just sitting there, so after a few minutes, I got up, paid for our drinks, and walked outside.

 I desperately wanted to calm down, but I couldn't.
 So I kept walking.
-And kept going from being angry at how unfair and unreasonable Stacya was, to feeling sorry for myself, to noticing the whole affair in my mind and just trying to "be" with it.
+And kept going from feeling angry at how unfair and unreasonable Stacya was, to feeling pity for myself, to noticing the whole ordeal in my mind and just trying to "be" with it.

-Little by little, it seemed to work.
+Little by little, my inner tension started to relax.
 After half an hour, I was down to simmering anger.
 Another fifteen minutes and I was totally calm, though a bit embarrassed for how I acted.
 And so I came home to Stacya and was able to make up.

 ## Living With It

-I've since learned that my style of energetic "acting out" is one of a handful of survival strategies kids inadvertently adopt as they're growing up.
+That was the first time since my rage came back that I was able to "be" with it without having to violently act out to return to calm.

-But acting out is a choice, even though it didn't feel like it to me until recently.
-I've learned that I can still stay with my experience when I'm feeling overwhelmed--and I have been a few more times since the restaurant episode.
+I've since learned that my style of energetic "acting out" is one of a handful of [survival strategies](https://www.amazon.com/dp/B01BSU9U38/) kids inadvertently adopt as they're growing up.

-I've found that if I notice it early enough, I can observe what's going on for me and take steps to soothe and comfort myself before I explode.
+But acting out is a choice.
+With serious work, I've discovered that I can stay with my experience and manage my energy even when I'm feeling completely overwhelmed--which has happened a few times since the restaurant episode.

-I also started noticing my issues underneath the rage, which I didn't know I had.
-In those moments of unbearable pain, I discovered I felt intensely ashamed of myself and utterly worthless.
+ I'm happy to say that I'm now to be able to have emotional disagreements without getting explosive and violent.
+I'm grateful that my daughter isn't afraid that we'll get a divorce anymore.

-More on that another time.
+Now I'm exploring what is underneath all my anger and rage.
+And I'll be sharing what I uncover in a future essay.